propi/rdfrules/README.md

 }]
 ```

-In RdfRules we can also attach information about graph at every atom and then filter rules based on named graphs.
+In RDFRules we can also attach information about graph at every atom and then filter rules based on named graphs.
 This ability is useful to discover new knowledge based on linking multiple graphs.

 ```
 (?a <hasChild> ?c <yago>) ^ (?c <dbo:parent> ?b <dbpedia>) -> (?a <isMarriedTo> ?b <yago>)